Latvian Basketball Cup: History

 2022-23 was the second full season of the restored competition.
 The same amount of teams participated as the previous year - 21.
 There was a couple of surprising results, as second division teams BK Gulbenes Buki and Kandava/Anzāģe won the first division teams, Valmiera Glass VIA and BK Liepāja respectively, in first games of ties.
 However, in second games first division teams always came back on won ties to qualify for the next rounds.
 Draw decided that the first season finalists BK VEF Rīga and BK Ventspils met in the semi-final already.
 Title defenders VEF won the tie and went back to the Final, where it met BK Liepāja.
 Final was played on 19th January, 2023, in Liepāja.

+In 2023-24 season the biggest surprise was the newly created team Rīgas Zeļļi reaching the final, as they won the semi-final battle against previous finalist BK Liepāja.
+On the other side of the bracket BK VEF Rīga and BK Ventspils met again.
+Although, Ventspils won the first game, VEF overcame the deficit in the second leg and easily qualified for the final once again.
+The final was played in the city of Jelgava.
+In front of almost 2500 spectators BK VEF Rīga won pretty easily and won the trophy for the third straight year.

+In 2024-25 season BK Ventspils made it back to the finals for the first time since inaugural season.
+There they lost to VEF Rīga once again.

 Format

 Every basketball team in Latvia is allowed to participate in the tournament, even if it's an amateur level team.
-Professional teams join the tournament, starting from the quarter-finals.
-Tournament is played in the knockout format, teams playing against each other over two legs on a home-and-away basis, with the overall cumulative score determining the winner of a round.
+Professional teams join the tournament starting from the quarter-finals.
+Tournament is played in the knockout format; teams playing against each other over two legs on a home-and-away basis, with the overall cumulative score determining the winner of a round.
 Thus, the score of one single game can be tied.
 Final is played in one game.